 Elvis Aaron Presley (1935 – 1977) was an American singer, songwriter and actor.
 Elvis is one of the most significant cultural icons of the 20th century, he is referred to as the “King of Rock and Roll”, or simply “the King”.
-The The Rock and Roll Hall of Fame and Museum has a number of historical exhibits dedicated to Elvis Presley’s influential role in the history of music.
+The Rock and Roll Hall of Fame and Museum has a collection of historical exhibits dedicated to Elvis Presley’s influential role in the history of music.

 1963 Gibson Electric Guitar EBS 1250

 The electric guitar above is a 1963 Gibson EBS 1250, which was used by Elvis in the film “Spinout”.
-Elvis liked the guitar and he brought it for his personal use.
+Elvis liked the guitar, and he brought it for his personal use.
 This Gibson Guitar has a six-string bass which is rare.